WebMaka/AutoTranscode/README.md

 		   consoles.
 Video that is in a different aspect ratio than 16x9 is automatically letterboxed or pillarboxed as required, and the framerate is adjusted to 30FPS.

+-webm : Transcodes into WebM (VP9) format, in single-pass constant-quality mode.
+This format lends itself well toward uploads to image hosting sites that support short animations as well as still image formats.

 This script also supports the use of a configuration file for all of its commandline options, and the config file also grants the capability to